-Employers/Graduate programs may seek demonstration of this competency through behavioral interview questions like:
+Employers/graduate programs may seek demonstration of this competency through behavioral interview questions such as:

 - Where did you see yourself in five years?

-- Tell me about yourself.
+- Tell me about yourself. •

-- If you do not get accepted into this graduate program, what are your alternative plans?
+- If you do not get accepted into this graduate program, what are your alternative plans? •